siddhesh2263/k3-cluster-setup/readme.md

 <br>

-## Setting up kubectl on the development machine
+## Part 2 - Setting up kubectl on the development machine

 The kubectl utility uses the `kubeconfig` file on the development machine to authenticate and communicate with the K3s API server.